 Some of my favorite travel-friendly snacks are these Mickey-Shaped Berry Gummies!
 They’re naturally sweetened from fruit, feature veggies in every tasty bite, and include a little Disney magic that my kiddo loves.

-I just throw them in my bag when we’ll be out and about with a few other healthy snacks, like a fun Mickey Foodles Crunch Pak.
+I just throw them in my bag when we’ll be out and about with a few other healthy snacks.
 And our whole family gobbles them right up.
 I think it’s the magical Disney touch.

 When my daughter turned 5, my husband and I surprised her with a birthday trip to Disneyland.
 We spent the whole time laughing, making memories, and seeing our girl feel like a princess.
 It now holds so many fond memories for our little family, and our daughter is obsessed with all things Disney.
 So when making these healthy gummies, I like adding a Disney twist with one of our favorite characters—Mickey.
 And we can’t get enough.
 Disney food just tastes better!